 For many of us, driving is an essential part of daily life.
 However, damage to nerves (neuropathy) from diabetes or other causes can have a direct effect on the ability to drive safely.
-New research from the University of Bologna shows how neuropathy can affect driving.
+New research from the University of Bologna in Italy shows how neuropathy can affect driving.
 Here is what you need to know and strategies to stay safe on the roads.

 Neuropathy is damage to the nerves that are responsible for controlling muscles (motor nerves) and relaying sensation information back to the brain (sensory nerves).
 Damage to motor nerves results in decreased muscle strength and a longer time to produce strength.
 In the study, the researchers found that drivers with neuropathy had lower ankle strength, which contributed to a higher number of driver errors compared to drivers without neuropathy.